s4njee/CaseStudy_breweries/presentation.md

 This is a case study on breweries and their ABV and IBU content.

+The number of breweries in each state are as follows:

 ```r
 ## Code to read in GDP and Education tables